shaned24/easy-openvpn-pkg/README.md

 open bug can be found on Launchpad. [lp#1606510](https://bugs.launchpad.net/snappy/+bug/1606510).
 Adding [user and group management](https://forum.snapcraft.io/t/multiple-users-and-groups-in-snaps/1461/2) support is on the roadmap of snapd.
 We'll support it accordingly when the feature lands.
 See [TODO](TODO.md) for current issues.

+# License

+Easy-openvpn snap is licensed under the terms of the GPLv3 and Copyright by Canonical Ltd.

 # Operate

 Commands subject to change as I refine things, but here goes: